UniMath/agda-unimath/src/commutative-algebra/euclidean-domains.lagda.md

       associative-mul-Euclidean-Domain
 ```

-### The zero laws for multiplication of a euclidean domains
+### The zero laws for multiplication of a Euclidean domain

 ```agda
   left-zero-law-mul-Euclidean-Domain :